 “What I’ve learned in real estate is this, if you make someone money then you’ll be on their speed dial for life.
 If you treat your customer’s money as if it’s your own, then you’ll always be able to do the best deals.
 That’s the way we approach things within our company, and that’s what keeps our clients coming back.
 I have no problem telling a customer to be patient, to maybe take a little hit now on, say, a 20 million-dollar deal, if I feel like it will pay off for them in the long run.
 And they appreciate those kinds of things, when we have their back so to speak, and are looking out for their best interests and not just flipping a quick buck.”
 Josh then explained how he favors a long-game approach to customers and business.
 Viewing each deal as a long-term play is the general default lens through which Josh evaluates a deal.
 He sees it as almost thinking in terms of a worst-case scenario.
 What if I have to hold something long-term?
 What if I can’t make a quick play and get the money back out of the deal?
 Considering certain worst-case type scenarios is helpful as you evaluate opportunities.
 That outlook also allows Josh to refrain from being too emotionally attached to deals.
 He views emotional attachment as a stumbling-block many new investors struggle to avoid.

 Andrew expressed appreciation for the seasoned viewpoints Josh had presented and posed one final question.
 “What is that one thing that gets you jumping up out of the bed every morning at 5:30,” Andrew paused to share a quick laugh with Josh, “because I tell you, man, I’m not always jumping right up.
-What is it that gives you that motive to succeed?”
+What is it that gives you that motivation to succeed?”

 “Investing in real estate allows me to make my own schedule and spend time with my family.
 I have a beautiful daughter who’s 2, a newborn son, and my wife who I love more than anything.
 To be able to provide for my family, at the end of the day, that’s the most important thing in the world to me.”
 Josh spoke with a passion that was obvious and moving as he described his family.
 All of his philosophies about business and investing crystallized in this moment- we do what we do and sacrifice to become the best in our field, and we motivate ourselves to push through adversity, setbacks, and even failures because we have people at home who depend on us.
 That bond of family is the powerful driving force behind the highly successful entrepreneurs, like Josh Altman, who inspire us to become greater than we thought possible to achieve goals we dreamed improbable.